Appointments of Personnel

 The Dean of Graduate School is responsible for the administration of all aspects of the graduate assistants.
-The policy on employment of graduate assistants can be found on the Financial Support page.
+The policy on employment of graduate assistants can be found at the Graduate School website.

 Contact the Graduate Office for current salary information and Human Resources for the process for hiring personnel.